ptomulik/testmd/README.md

 of these commands (backends) needs to be invoked in a specific manner, and we need a command-specific parser to interpret its output.
 The variety of backends leads to the idea of data provider object responsible for data acquisition and unification.

-We've identified the following top-level aspects of data retrieval:
+In general the following top-level aspects of information acquisition may be identified:

 - retrieving/prefetching data from a backend command and caching it,
 - extracting particular information from cache.